 BEST HIKING START POINTS: CAMINO DE SANTIAGO – SPAIN

 The Camino is known in English as the Way of St James.
 All Camino pilgrimage routes lead to Santiago de Compostela as this is where the remains of St James, (Santiago), were discovered in the ninth century.
-The pilgrimage was popular in the 10th, 11th and 12th century and then slowly declined in popularity.
+The pilgrimage was popular in the 10th, 11th, and 12th centuries and then slowly declined in popularity.

 By the 20th century, almost no one was walking any of the routes.
 Then in the late 1970’s and early 1980’s the route became of interest to a few.
 They began to write and map the routes again.

 In the 21st century, the idea of a pilgrimage is perhaps quaint.
-However, the exertion of walking for a month and being disconnected to modern devices is immensely liberating.
+However, the exertion of walking for a month and being disconnected from modern devices is immensely liberating.

 How to get to Sarria by train: